Sports Betting Strategy

 That means they expect this recent game is who the team is now.
 Sometimes that’s true.
 Maybe something has changed with the team, or they aren’t who we thought they were.

 But often times it’s just a bad game, and you can win some money by being a little more level-headed.
-Try to zoom out to the big picture.
+Try to zoom out and look at the big picture.
 Was there a reason they lost that predicts how they’ll play down the road (an injury being a good example), or was it just an off night?

 If it was an off night, consider taking the bet in favor of the team that just played poorly.
 Sharps often do this, where the public tends to take recent winners.